Close up shot of pink court shoes on a pickleball court

 Let's talk gear.
 While both sports use paddles, there's a size difference that affects how you play.
 Ping pong paddles are compact, about 10 inches long, perfect for those lightning-fast table exchanges.
 Pickleball paddles, on the other hand, can be up to 24 inches in combined length and width.
 Why the size up?
 It's all about covering more court space and packing a bit more power into your shots.
 Despite these differences, players of both sports will tell you that mastering your paddle is key to upping your game.

+If you’ve ever debated the difference between pickleball and ping pong, there are a few things to know.
 Pickleball and ping pong, while both paddle sports, offer distinct experiences that shape their vibrant communities.
-Let's explore the key differences that make each sport unique:
+Let's explore the key differences that make each sport unique.

 • Equipment: Pickleball enthusiasts wield larger paddles made of composite materials like graphite or carbon fiber, allowing for powerful shots and precise control.
 Ping pong players, on the other hand, use smaller, wood-based paddles with rubber surfaces designed for lightning-fast, spin-heavy exchanges.
 Explore PB5star's paddle collection to find your perfect match for pickleball.